- Language: en

 This attribute can help mitigate insecure direct object reference attacks.
 When applications allow access to individual objects by a sequential primary key, an attacker could brute-force guess all URLs; thereby obtaining a list of all objects in the application.
 If users with access to individual objects should be prevented from obtaining this list, setting

 Truewill help prevent the guessing of URLs as each URL will require two correct, non-sequential arguments.
-Simply using a unique slug may serve the same purpose, but this scheme allows you to have non-unique slugs.
+Using a unique slug may serve the same purpose, but this scheme allows you to have non-unique slugs.

 Returns the single object that this view will display.
 If

 querysetis provided, that queryset will be used as the source of objects; otherwise,